thisisshub/DSA/README.md

 ## So, what's up with your code?
 Why should I look into it?

-Yours truly has written code which is written in 1-2 or more than 2 methods which perform the exact same task
+Yours truly for each topic he came across has written the code in 1-2 or more than 2 methods which perform the exact same task.
+So that you could choose whichever method works for you.
+Each method is tested under the `tests/` with pytest

 ### So what's the difference between method 1 and 2?
 Well, if you look closely, I mean really closely you could see the `timeit` module in `__main__` which shows the time taken by that particular function to run